-When Chris lived in Cambodia, it seems he was quite the island-hopping, beach-top sprawling, occasional-snorkelling traveller.
+When Chris lived in Cambodia, it seems he was quite the island-hopping, beach-sprawling, occasional-snorkelling traveller.
 Now back in the UK (and unaffected by a tourist influx), he’s happy to share his favourite beaches in Cambodia with the rest of us.

 Beaches in Cambodia

-For many, Thailand’s famous stretches of sand and picturesque islands spring to mind as the picture postcard images of Southeast Asia’s beautiful coastline.
+For many, Thailand’s famous stretches of sand and picturesque islands are what springs to mind when you think of picture-postcard images of beautiful Southeast Asian coastline.
 But Cambodia has some truly hidden gems where, unlike Thailand, crowds won’t cramp your style.

 So here are my favourite beaches in Cambodia, starting at #5 (drum roll, please).